 In this guide, we’ll show you all you need to know about parlays, so let’s get right into it.

-A parlay bet is a sports bet that combines many wagers on one ticket alone.
+A parlay bet is a sports wager that combines several bets on one ticket alone.
 Usually, you would go with moneyline bets but can use spreads, totals, and futures.

 In some sportsbooks, you can also make prop bet parlays, which bring the payouts to an even higher ceiling.
 Some other sportsbooks like FanDuel or DraftKings earned popularity by making same-game parlays.

-Parlays are pretty simple, and you select a plural number of bets within one big wager.
+Parlays are pretty simple.
+You select a plural number of bets within one big wager.
 You win them all, you cash out.
 You so much as lose one of them, it draws dead.

 In parlays, you’re not tied to one sport only.
 Most sportsbooks will allow you to have a mixed-sport parlay.
 For example, you have various NFL bets, an NBA spread, and a tennis moneyline, all placed in one parlay.

-3-Team Parlay: Payout gets higher than a two-team wager.
-This because the chances of getting the three plays right are tougher than only two results.
+3 Team Parlay Payout: Payout gets higher than a two-team wager.
+This is because the chances of getting the three plays right are tougher than only two results.
 The standard odds would go for about +600 if the bets placed were -110.

-5-Team Parlay: The odds from a 4-team to a 5-team parlay double.
+5 Team Parlay Payout: The odds from a 4-team to a 5-team parlay double.
 The standard payout can go up to +2400.
-The chance of hitting these is dim, but one can give your bankroll a much-needed boost.
+The chance of hitting these is slim, but one can give your bankroll a much-needed boost.

 Standard payouts are not set in stone.
 These can change depending on the individual moneylines that compose your parlay.

-The payouts tables or calculators you can find will often go based on single bets set at -100 odds.
+The payouts tables or calculators you can find will often be based on single bets set at -100 odds.
 To have a better understanding of parlay calculations, let’s take a look at this:

 You can estimate how much a parlay will pay depending on the odds of the bet.
 For example, using the standard -100 odds.
-The payouts table is:
+The parlay payouts chart is:

 If the parlay has spreads and totals with odds other than the -100 value, you have to use a True Odds Calculator.
 In this case, you must enter the moneyline of every individual bet.
-Then, the calculator will throw you the parlay payout.
+Then, the calculator will provide you with the parlay payout.

-Parlays are hard; it requires a lot of study and, let’s be real, a lot of luck as well.
-However, you can try and bend the luck your way as there are different strategies you could use to play on parlays.
+Parlays are hard; it requires a lot of studying and, let’s be real, a lot of luck as well.
+However, you can try and bend luck your way as there are different strategies you could use to play on parlays.